dbrattli/aioreactive/README.md

 ## Producers are composed with pipelining

-The `Producer` is a functional world built on top of `AsyncSource` and `AsyncIterable`. `Producer` can compose operators using forward pipelining using the `|` (or) operator.
-The operators are partially applied with arguments.
+The `Producer` is a functional world built on top of `AsyncSource` and `AsyncIterable`. `Producer` composes operators using forward pipelining with the `|` (or) operator.
+This works by having the operators partially applied with their arguments before being given the source stream argument.

 ```python
 ys = xs | op.filter(predicate) | op.map(mapper) | op.flat_map(request)